kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 ## Configure Salt Cloud

-Salt Cloud runs on a module system similar to the main Salt project.
+Salt Cloud runs on a module system similar to the main Salt project; and, by default, uses PyYAML syntax for its template files &ndash; but numerous other templating languages are available as well.
+When creating your configuration files, be sure to follow the proper formatting techniques for YAML, which involves two spaces instead of tabs.

 ### Core Configuration

-The core configuration of Salt cloud is handled in the [cloud configuration file](https://salt-cloud.readthedocs.org/en/latest/topics/config.html).
+The core configuration of Salt Cloud is handled in the [cloud configuration file](https://salt-cloud.readthedocs.org/en/latest/topics/config.html).
 This file is comprised of global configurations for interfacing with various cloud providers.
 The default minion configuration is also set up in this file.
 In other words, the `cloud` file is where the minions that are created derive their configuration.

 Create the cloud configuration file by executing (obviously, you can use whichever text editor you wish; but this guide assumes that you have installed the [vim text editor](https://www.digitalocean.com/community/articles/installing-and-using-the-vim-text-editor-on-a-cloud-server)):

 	sudo vim /etc/salt/cloud

-Now, on your keyboard, tap on the <code>i</code> key and use the arrow keys to navigate the text area and create your `cloud` file so that it resembles the example, below (replacing <code>master.yourdomain.tld</code> with the FQDN of your Salt master):
+Now, on your keyboard, tap on the <code>i</code> key; use the arrow keys to navigate the text area; and create your `cloud` file so that it resembles the example, below (replacing <code>master.yourdomain.tld</code> with the FQDN of your Salt master):

 	provider: do
 	# Set the location of the Salt master